FREE USPS PRIORITY SHIPPING ON $150+

 The truth about sunspots is, you have options, and they CAN be treated safely!
 Choose your option based on what you are willing to pay and risk, and willingness to stick to a routine to achieve desired results.

 Don't give up too soon!
 Expect to stay the course for at least 30 days.
-Take a BEFORE picture and compare with a new picture each week to see the subtle changes and gauge your progress.
-Zap those sunspots with consistent care!
+Take a weekly progress pictures and compare with a new picture each week to see the subtle changes and gauge your progress.
+Brighten and lighen those sunspots with consistent care!

 Want to get support with your skincare journey?
 Join us at the Christine Byer Beauty Club.
 We offer a 14-Day FREE Preview with full access to everything in the Club.
 Ask Christine questions and have access to savings and the opportunity to win a FREE consultation.
 If you don’t find value in your membership, cancel within the 14 days at no charge.